Jeiwan/uniswapv3-book/content/docs/milestone_2/output-amount-calculation.md

 # Output Amount Calculation

-Our collection of Uniswap math formulas lacks a final piece: the formula of calculating the output amount when selling ETH (that is: selling token $X$).
-In the previous milestone, we had an analogous formula for the scenario when ETH is bought (buying token $X$):
+Our collection of Uniswap math formulas lacks a final piece: the formula of calculating the output amount when selling ETH (that is: selling token $x$).
+In the previous milestone, we had an analogous formula for the scenario when ETH is bought (buying token $x$):

 $$\Delta \sqrt{P} = \frac{\Delta y}{L}$$

-This formula finds the change in the price when selling token $Y$.
+This formula finds the change in the price when selling token $y$.
 We then added this change to the current price to find the target price:

 $$\sqrt{P_{target}} = \sqrt{P_{current}} + \Delta \sqrt{P}$$

-Now, we need a similar formula to find the target price when selling token $X$ (ETH in our case) and buying token $Y$ (USDC in our case).
+Now, we need a similar formula to find the target price when selling token $x$ (ETH in our case) and buying token $y$ (USDC in our case).

-Recall that the change in token $X$ can be calculated as:
+Recall that the change in token $x$ can be calculated as:

 $$\Delta x = \Delta \frac{1}{\sqrt{P}}L$$